Work package table configuration

 Filter work packages

-In this example one filter criterion is applied: Status = open.
+In this example, one filter criterion is applied: Status = open.

-To add a filter criterion, choose one from the drop-down list next to + Add filter or start typing to search for a criterion.
+To add a filter criterion, select one from the drop-down list next to + Add filter, or start typing to search for a specific criterion.
+You can add as many filter criteria as needed.

 Filter operators